-Note 34 :- On account of the spread of COVID-19 virus, the Government of India had imposed a complete nation-wide lockdown on March 24, 2020 leading to stoppage of construction activities at the Company's projects.
-The Company has since resumed construction activities and currently in the process of scaling up its operations.
-The Company has, based on the information available till date, assessed the possible effects of the current pandemic on its financial condition, liquidity, operations and recoverability of assets and believes that the impact if any, is not likely to be material.
+Note 35: On account of the spread of COVID-19 virus, the Government of India had imposed a complete nation-wide lockdown on March 24, 2020 leading to suspension of construction activities at the Company's projects.
+The Company has since resumed construction activities with requisite precautions.
+The Company has, based on the information available till date, assessed the possible effects of the current pandemic on its financial condition, liquidity, operations and recoverability of assets and believes that the impact, if any, is not likely to be material.
 Since the situation is continuously evolving, the eventual impact may be different from the estimates made as at the date of approval of these financial statements and management will continue to monitor for any material changes on the operations of the Company and take necessary measures to address the current situation.

-As per our report of even date For S R B C & CO LLP Chartered Accountants
+As per our report of even date For SRBC & COLLP

-Firm Registration Number 324982E / E300003
+Chartered Accountants Firm Registration Number 324982E / E300003 per Abhishek